YottaDB/YDBDoc/AdminOpsGuide/dockercontainer.rst

 Image Information
 ++++++++++++++++++

-The docker image is built using the generic ydb script that gives the user some sane defaults to begin exploring YottaDB.
-This isn't meant for production usage.
+The docker image is built using the ydb script that gives the user some sane defaults to begin exploring YottaDB.
+This is not meant for production usage.

 The commands below assume that you want to remove the docker container after running the command, which means that if you don't mount a volume that contains your database and routines they will be lost.
-If you want the container to persist remove the --rm parameter from the docker command.
+If you want the container to persist, remove the --rm parameter from the docker command.

 Volumes are also supported by mounting to the /data directory.
 If you want to mount the local directory ydb-data into the container to save your database and routines locally and use them in the container in the future, add the following command line parameter before the yottadb/yottadb argument: